The kidnapping and murder of Italy's former prime minister Aldo Moro by the terrorist group Brigate Rosse.

 The attackers gunned down Moro's five personal bodyguards before taking him hostage.
 Then, on 9 May 1978, after 55 days of disputes, extensive searches, and proposed compromises, Moro was killed.
-His body was found in the back of a red Renault 4 in Via Michelangelo Caetani in the historic center of Rome, very close to both the Christian Democrat and Italian Communist Party headquarters.
+His body was found in the back of a red Renault 4 on Via Michelangelo Caetani in the historic centre of Rome, very close to both the Christian Democrat and Italian Communist Party headquarters.

 Moro, the Historic Compromise, and the situation in Italy

 Aldo Moro was Italy's 38th Prime Minister, holding office from December 1963 to June 1968 and again from November 1974 to July 1976.
 He was one of Italy's longest-serving post-war prime ministers and is widely considered to be one of the greatest and most popular leaders in the history of the Italian Republic.

 In addition, Moro also served as Minister of Justice and Public Education during the 1950s as well as Minister of Foreign Affairs.
 He is considered one of the fathers of Italy's centre-left political movement.
 Known as an intellectual and patient mediator, Moro implemented several social and economic reforms that helped modernize the country.

 In March 1959, he became secretary of the Christian Democracy (DC), a position he would hold until 1964.
 Founded in 1943 in Nazi-occupied Italy, the DC was the successor of the Italian People's Party.
 The centrist, catch-all, Catholic-inspired party featured both left and right-leaning political groups and would remain one of Italy's dominant political parties until its demise in 1994.
 The Italian Communist Party (PCI) was one of the largest opposition parties to the DC.